Room Acoustics: Not just for Audiophiles

 Move the Woofer

-With usual multi band (n-way) speakers, the most energy is used to excite the woofer.
+With usual multi-band (n-way) speakers, the most energy is used to excite the woofer.
 This is due to the size of the driver membrane.
 Every pair of speakers is optimized for a certain volume level by the manufacturer.
-When listening at low, high and very high volumes, multi band speakers behave differently.
+When listening at low, high and very high volumes, multi-band speakers behave differently.
 The pleasing loud sound with overly elevated bass experienced in the store changes with low volume listening at home.
 Now there is a twitter of the highs and the woofer seems to be motionless.
-Increasing the volume will move the woofer, the speakers are now dynamic, but listening to such high volume levels is simply impossible for longer periods, at least without damaging one’s hearing.
+Increasing the volume will move the woofer, the speakers become dynamic, but listening to such high volume levels is simply impossible for longer periods, at least without becoming tired and damaging one’s hearing.

 For standard room sizes, the volume of 100 to 103 dB 1 m away from the driver is plenty.
 We can calculate the required power of the speakers and the amplifier.
 Keep it reasonable.